santoshnarayanan/dealflow-data/Technical-design.md

 ## 8. LangChain Usage

-LangChain is integrated into the backend for **AI-driven query generation**.
+LangChain is integrated into the backend for **AI-driven Cypher query generation**.

 ### Workflow
 1. User submits a natural language question via `/ai-query`.
 2. LangChain uses the **graph schema definition (`ai/config/schema.js`)** to understand available node labels and relationships.
-3. It builds a Cypher query using its **CypherQAChain** module.
+3. A **PromptTemplate** is filled with the schema and user question, then passed to the LLM (`ChatOpenAI`).
+The model generates a Cypher query as plain text.
-4. The query is executed on Neo4j.
+4. The Cypher output is sanitized (removing formatting such as code fences) and executed against Neo4j.
-5. Results are returned as JSON.
+5. Results are returned as structured JSON.

 ### Example
 Question:
 > "Which investors participated in Series A rounds?"

-Generated Cypher:
+Generated Cypher (from LLM):
 ```cypher
 MATCH (i:Investor)-[:INVESTED_IN]->(f:FundingRound {roundType:'Series A'})
 RETURN DISTINCT i.name;

 ```

+Implementation Note

+Instead of using LangChain’s built-in CypherQAChain, the project uses a custom flow (PromptTemplate + ChatOpenAI + Neo4jGraph) to generate and run queries.

+This allows finer control over prompt design, query sanitization, and error handling in Cloud Run deployments.
 ---

 ## 9. Non-Functional Considerations